kiruuuuuuu/ai-resume-builder/CREATE_SUPERUSER_RAILWAY.md

      - **Name**: `DJANGO_SUPERUSER_PASSWORD`
      - **Value**: `your-secure-password-here` (choose a strong password)

+3. **Automatic Creation** (Recommended):
+   - The Dockerfile has been updated to automatically create the superuser during deployment
+   - Just add the environment variables and redeploy
+   - The superuser will be created automatically on the next deployment

-3. **Run the Custom Command via Railway CLI**
+4. **Manual Creation via Railway CLI** (Alternative):
    ```bash
    railway run python manage.py create_superuser_from_env
    ```

-4. **Or Add to Dockerfile/Deployment** (One-time setup)
-   - The command will run automatically if you add it to your deployment
-   - Or run it manually once via Railway CLI
+   **Note**: Make sure you're linked to the correct service and Railway CLI is properly configured.

-**That's it!** The superuser will be created automatically.
+**That's it!** The superuser will be created automatically on the next deployment.

 ---